This dialect provides a powerful abstraction for affine operations and analyses.

 MLIR uses techniques from polyhedral compilation to make dependence analysis and loop transformations efficient and reliable.
 This section introduces some of the core concepts that are used throughout the document.

-Dimensions and symbols are the two kinds of identifiers that can appear in the polyhedral structures, and are always of index type.
-Dimensions are declared in parentheses and symbols are declared in square brackets.
+Dimensions and symbols are the two kinds of identifiers that can appear in the polyhedral structures, and are always of index

 Examples:

-#affine_map2to3 = affine_map<(d0, d1)[s0] -> (d0, d1 + s0, d1 - s0)>
+// A 2d to 3d affine mapping. // d0/d1 are dimensions, s0 is a symbol #affine_map2to3 = affine_map<(d0, d1)[s0] -> (d0, d1 + s0, d1 - s0)>

 Dimensional identifiers correspond to the dimensions of the underlying structure being represented (a map, set, or more concretely a loop nest or a tensor); for example, a three-dimensional loop nest has three dimensional identifiers.
 Symbol identifiers represent an unknown quantity that can be treated as constant for a region of interest.